BrianLusina/brianlusina.github.io/_posts/articles/2016-9-3-numpy_python.md

 ads: true
 ---

-NumPy is Numerical Python in full.
+NumPy is *Numerical Python* in full.
+A very powerful library for performing, well you guessed it, vector arithmetic.
 For those who shall continue on with Data Science using Python, I suggest you have a look at the NumPy package.
 It is a very powerful tool that will most definitely make your life that much simpler.

 A basic example of the use of NumPy
 ```python